 Since 2007, institutions have been invited to submit lists of employers for us to invite to participate in the Employer Survey.
 In 2010, that invitation was extended to lists of academics also.
 Since employers are encouraged to list a number of institutions, the risk of bias towards the submitting institution is minimal, nonetheless submissions are screened and sampling applied where any institution submits more than 400 records.
-In 2011, over 200 institutions supplied lists contributing over 60,000 employer contacts.

 The QS Employer Survey has been running since 1990 and contributes to a number of key research initiatives operated by the QS Intelligence Unit including the QS TopMBA Salary & Recruitment Trends Report and the TopMBA Global 200 Business Schools.
 Like the academic survey the questionnaire is adaptive responding to the early questions to take respondents through the MBA, Masters or First Degree tracks as appropriate.